faouziMohamed/dot-files/README.md

 **Warning:** If you want to give these dot-files a try, ***you  should first fork this repository, review the code, and remove things  you don’t want or need***.
 Don’t blindly use my settings unless you know  what that entails.
 Use at your own risk!

 * You can clone the repository wherever you want.
-* The bootstrapper script will pull in the latest version and copy the files to your home folder. using `rsync`
+* The bootstrapper script will pull in the latest version and copy the files to your home folder using `rsync` command.

 Before install make sure that `rsync` is installed :